Neeti Mohan: 2012–14: Breakthrough with Student of the Year and Jab Tak Hai Jaan

 Mohan made her Bollywood debut with the Vishal–Shekhar-composed Student of the Year (2012), where she performed the soft-ballad "Ishq Wala Love", along with Salim Merchant and Shekhar Ravjiani.
 She was next heard in the peppy track "Jiya Re" from Jab Tak Hai Jaan which was composed by A. R. Rahman.
-Mohan perceived that Rahman called her for recording the song, since she has shown "a lot of spirit" in the shows she did with him, and the song features a girl—played by Anushka Sharma—enacting the song "very spunky".
+Mohan believed that Rahman called her for recording the song, since she has shown "a lot of spirit" in the shows she did with him, and the song features a girl—played by Anushka Sharma—enacting the song "very spunky".
 Koimois Shivi mentioned that Mohan's "refreshing voice delivers the track with lot of enthusiasm and variations".
-Though "Ishq Wala Love" was released earlier, Mohan's first recorded Hindi song was "Jiya Re". both the songs were declared chartbusters upon release.
+Though "Ishq Wala Love" was released earlier, Mohan's first recorded Hindi song was "Jiya Re". both songs were declared chartbusters upon release.
 For her work in both the songs, Mohan won the Filmfare R. D. Burman Award for New Music Talent, in addition to her first nomination for the Best Female Playback Singer for the song "Jiya Re".
 Besides, Mohan provided the chorus along with Natalie Di Luccio in Raghav Sachar-composed "Bittoo Sab Ki Lega" from Bittoo Boss, released the same year.
 During the year, she released her first single, titled "Ja Ja"; composed and written by Mohan, assisted by her father.

 The following year, Mohan lent her voice for Ayushmann Khurrana's Punjabi track, "Saadi Galli Aaja", co-composed, co-written and co-sung by Khurana.
 Since Mohan does not speak Punjabi, she had to learn to pronounce the words before recording the song.
 Koimoi stated that Mohan "mesmerizes" the listeners in the unplugged version of the song, with her "husky voice".
 Mohan performed the track "Kashmir Main Tu Kanyakumari" for the Vishal–Shekhar composed Chennai Express, along with Sunidhi Chauhan and Arijit Singh.
 Besides, she worked with Vishal–Shekhar for two other projects; Gippi and Gori Tere Pyaar Mein, where she recorded "Dil Kaagzi" for the former and "Naina" for the latter.
 While Mohan and Rashid Ali were performing in a Rahman's concert show, he came up with the idea to bring a duet between the two, since "both shares similar vocal texture".
 Hence, she did playback for Sonam Kapoor in Raanjhanaa (2013) in the song "Nazar Laaye".
 Mohan had to bring the "softness" in her voice to match the "definite attitude" in Kapoor's persona for her character.